Local Ties for Your NHD Project

 Civil Rights and Counterculture Protests

 There are few records showing Civil Rights protests in the La Crosse area.
 However, there are materials that show UWL students and La Crosse residents protesting the Vietnam War.
-There is also evidence in records like the Central High School student newspaper that high school students were influenced by the nationwide activism and participated in community education around Civil Rights as much as they could.
+There is also evidence in records like the Central High School student newspaper that high school students were influenced by the nationwide activism and participated in community education as much as they could.

 World War II